berehovskyi/apex-stream/docs/Functional-Built-In-Classes-V2/SObjectOperatorProvider.md

 #### Methods
 ##### `public virtual override Operator val(IFunction mapper)`

-Sets the SObject value by applying the provided operator to the specified field name.
+Sets the SObject value by applying the provided operator to the specified field.

 ###### Parameters